-- Prescribers who issue 100 or fewer qualifying Medicare Part D controlled substance prescriptions per calendar year.
+- Prescribers who issue 100 or fewer qualifying Medicare Part D controlled substance prescriptions in the measurement year.

-- Prescribers who CMS determines are in the geographic area of an emergency or disaster as declared by a Federal, State, or local government entity.
+- Prescriptions for controlled substances issued when the prescriber is located in the geographic area of an emergency or disaster as declared by a Federal, State, or local government entity.

 - Prescribers who have received a CMS-approved waiver because the prescriber is unable to conduct electronic prescribing of controlled substances due to circumstances beyond the prescriber's control.

-Compliance actions for prescriptions for beneficiaries in a long-term care (LTC) facility will begin January 1, 2025.
+Prescriptions written for a beneficiary in a long-term care (LTC) facility will not be included in determining compliance until January 1, 2025.

 Prescribers may request a waiver when circumstances beyond their control prevented them from electronically prescribing controlled substances.
 The waiver application period for the 2023 EPCS measurement year will open in calendar year 2024.

 For the 2023 EPCS measurement year, CMS will enforce compliance by sending non-compliance notices to prescribers violating the EPCS mandate.
 Notices will be sent by e-mail when possible, to available e-mail addresses in the Medicare Provider Enrollment, Chain, and Ownership System (PECOS) and the National Plan and Provider Enumeration System (NPPES), and by regular mail if there is no e-mail address in PECOS or NPPES.
 CMS strongly recommends that all prescribers keep their e-mail address accurate and up to date in both systems.

 CMS encourages you to subscribe to the EPCS listserv (Click to subscribe) to stay up to date on the EPCS Program.

 See Downloads and Related Links below for additional resources.

 Get Help from CMS